stackrox/stackrox/.openshift-ci/debug-tips.md

 ## Download all artifacts

-1. Visit the jobs page
+1. Visit the openshift-ci jobs page, visible in the github build details or the corresponding JIRA ticket.
-2. Click on the `Aritfacts` link
+2. Click on the `Artifacts` link in the top right corner.
-3. Append `artifacts/merge-gke-nongroovy-e2e-tests/stackrox-stackrox-e2e-test/artifacts/howto-locate-other-artifacts-summary.html` to the URL openend in your browser.
+3. Navigate to `artifacts/` > `<job name>` `stackrox-stackrox-e2e-test/artifacts/howto-locate-other-artifacts-summary.html` and open the HTML file.
 4. Copy the `gsutil` command and run it locally to copy the job artifacts.
 Alternatively you can browse them in GCP.

 ### Working with the artifacts